What’s soft and sweet, warms your heart and brings endless joy? Kids. And pancakes.

-OK, so pancakes may not be the healthiest breakfast option, but if you choose to splurge on them for a good cause, you can make them relatively guilt-free by replacing the butter and syrup with fruit.
+No matter how high the stack, pancakes may not be the healthiest breakfast option.
+But if you choose to splurge, you can make them relatively guilt-free by replacing the butter and syrup with fruit.
 One regular-sized pancake has only about 85 calories.

 - 3 egg whites

 - 2 tablespoons low-fat cottage cheese

 Combine the egg whites, cottage cheese and vanilla extract in a bowl until well mixed.
 Add the dry oats, protein powder and sweetener until well mixed.
 Cook as you would a regular pancake.
 Drizzle with sugar-free syrup, real maple syrup or serve with fresh fruit.